victorcroisfelt/a-random-access-protocol-ris-assisted/README.md

 This code is subject to the MIT license.
 If you use any part of this repository for research, please consider to cite our aforementioned work.

 ## Acknowledgement
-This work was supported by the Villum Investigator Grant “WATER” from the Velux Foundation, Denmark.
+This work was supported by the Villum Investigator Grant “WATER” from the Villum Fonden, Denmark.